ntthung/ntthung.github.io/content/teaching/index.md

 ## Courses taught

+**Climate Change and Sustainable Water**
+MS in Sustainability Management
+School of Professional Studies, Columbia University

 **Climate History of the Tibetan Plateau**
 Department of East Asian Languages and Cultures, Columbia University
 Spring 2023.